klouddb/klouddbshield/README.md

 ```

 ## [Sample config file](https://github.com/klouddb/klouddbshield/blob/main/kshieldconfig_example.toml)
+Below is sample file - If you are checking for postgres comment out the mysql section or if you are only checking mysql part , comment out the postgres part.
+Location of the config file is /etc/klouddbshield

 NOTE - In old version you will have label in config file as "[database]" instead of "[mysql]"
 ```